aiven/aiven-docs/docs/platform/concepts/out-of-memory-conditions.md

 have the highest memory footprint and be a prime candidate for termination when the OOM Killer inspects the running processes.*

-Aiven\'s cloud data platform leverages kernel namespaces (or containers) to isolate processes from each other.
+Aiven's cloud data platform leverages kernel namespaces (or containers) to isolate processes from each other.
 Isolation has several benefits,
 including: